 Asbestos is a naturally occurring material that was widely used in building materials up to 1987.
-It is commonly found in materials such as roofing, shingles and siding, fencing, exterior wall cladding, backing material on floor tiles and vinyl flooring, textured paints, and water or flue pipes.
+It is commonly found in materials such as:

-Asbestos-containing material must be disposed of at a site licensed to accept asbestos waste by the Department of Environment and Conservation under the Environmental Protection Act 1986.
+Not all landfills accept asbestos waste.
+Asbestos-containing material must be disposed of at a site licensed to accept asbestos waste by the Department of Environment and Conservation (DEC) under the Environmental Protection Act 1986

-The closest facility to Mundaring that is licensed to accept asbestos waste is the Red Hill Waste Management Facility, Toodyay Road, Gidgegannup (9574 6235).
+The closest facility to Mundaring that is licensed to accept asbestos waste is the Red Hill Waste Management Facility located on Toodyay Road, Gidgegannup (9574 6235).

 Wear protective equipment including a respirator (P1 or P2 type), disposable coveralls, safety glasses and disposable gloves.

 Use high pressure water hoses or compressed air to clean asbestos sheets